hamhut1066/possel/possel/data/frontend/README.md

 (This is assuming that you have possel up and running).

-    jekyll build # This will build the html. babel -w react/*.jsx --out-file _site/js/ui.js # This compiles and concatenates the React into a single output file.
+    jekyll build # This will build the html. babel react/*.jsx --out-file _site/js/ui.js # This compiles and concatenates the React into a single output file.

 There are (TODO) plans to integrate a docker development environment to ease development of the project.